publishing.co.uk Data Report2026

 Each genre's kingmaker, confirmed at scale

-With five times the data, the per-genre patterns sharpen.
+With 850 books across all 16 genres, the per-genre patterns are sharp.
 The single source AI reaches for first in each shelf:

 Harvard Business Review